oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Incorporated new "Phishing via AS" section from Security BCP
 * Rephrase description of the motivation for client authentication
 * Moved "scope" parameter in token request into specific grant types to match OAuth 2.0
+* Updated Clickjacking description from the latest version of the Security BCP

 -07